 - Sleep deprivation is a major concern.
 Multiplayer video games can be played with people around the world, it’s easy to lose sync with your time zone, healthy regular sleep and awakening times.
 Long hours to complete a game can also eat into sleep.

-- Co-occurring Depression and anxiety is found at higher levels in those with problematic gaming.
+- Co-occurring Depression and anxiety are found at higher levels in those with problematic gaming.

 - Gaming can get in the way of school assignments and household duties.
 Late-night gaming can take away from alertness, recall and memory the next day at work.